 Excess inventory can quickly become obsolete and worthless as customer requirements change and new materials are introduced.
 Consider selling any inventory which is unlikely to be used over the next 12 months unless the costs to retain it are minimal and the proceeds from a sale would be negligible.

 5) Delay Your Payables

-This may sound obvious but its often neglected.
-Unless there’s a worthwhile incentive for you to pay early, figure out how late you can pay your vendors without risking late fees or harming your relationship.
-This keeps the cash in your account and out of your vendor’s until it absolutely has to be there.
+This may sound obvious but it’s often neglected.
+Unless theres a worthwhile incentive for you to pay early, figure out how late you can pay your vendors without risking late fees or harming your relationship.
+This keeps the cash in your account and out of your vendors until it has to be there.

 Best Practices For Managing A Healthy Cash Flow:

 We’ve seen how you can quickly fix your cash flow problems using the tips mentioned above.
 However, it’s important to continuously maintain a healthy cash flow in your business or startup.
 Let’s see how you can do this:

 1) Identify Business Risks & Prepare In Advance

 There are many risks involved in running a business, and serious challenges should be expected at some point in the future.
 You need to consider several scenarios such as “What if that big order suddenly comes in?”; “What if a big order is canceled?” or “What if that important client goes missing while still owing me money?”
 This kind of risk analysis can become part of your cash-flow budgeting process.

 Try this simple method – If you’re using a spreadsheet to enter cash inflows, simply reflect a hypothetical situation by adding or deleting inflows.
 The repercussions in the following weeks and months should immediately be visible, so you can consider what you would do if the event occurred.
 Here is an Excel template for managing cash flow in case you need one.